 Hops

-Hops lend beer a robust aroma, a range of flavors, and a gentle-to-strong bitterness that balances the malt’s sweetness.
+Hops lend the beer a robust aroma, a range of flavors, and a gentle-to-strong bitterness that balances the malt’s sweetness.

 They are the blossoms of a perennial vine that resemble soft, green pine cones and contain lupulin, a yellow powder.
-The resins and oils in this powder are essential for the production of beer.

-The bitterness of beer is provided by a hop compound known as alpha acid.
 Certain beer varieties, such as pale ales, get their flowery, citrusy, and hoppy smells from the oils.

-When hops are heated, various chemical changes occur that allow the alpha acid to bitter the beer.
-The shorter the time the hops are cooked, the less bitter the beer.
+When hops are heated, various chemical changes occur, allowing the alpha acid to bitter the beer.

 There are several hop types, just as there are usually numerous vegetable varieties.
-Each type has its own distinct flavor and scent.

-There you have it, all the ingredients you need to source.
-These four simple components can be converted into a one-of-a-kind work of brewing art in the hands of a talented brewmaster.
+These four simple components can be converted into a one-of-a-kind work of brewing art by a talented brewmaster.

 The constant influx of new brewers is driving beer inventiveness to new heights.
-Flavor variations are unlimited when other ingredients like spices or fruits are added.

 The Types of Beer You Can Brew